orionsring/ECEN303-Spring2015/QuizSubstitution.md

 Name: Daniel Huynh (danielhuynh09) - Challenge to Grade: 4 - Quiz to Substitute: 5

-Name: Keaton Brown (keabro) - Challenge to Grade: 3 - Quiz to Substitute: 5
+Name: Keaton Brown (keabro) - Challenge to Grade: 3,4 - Quiz to Substitute: 4,5

 Name: Andrew Crow - Challenge to Grade: 2 - Quiz to Substitute: 4

+Name: Lisa Smith - Challenge to Grade: 2,3 - Quiz to Substitute: 5,6